GoogleCloudPlatform/service-extensions/plugins/README.md

 -   When benchmarking and publishing, compile a release (optimized) wasm build.
 -   To see a trace of logs and wasm ABI calls, add `--min_log_level=TRACE`.
 -   Try sending empty or invalid input.
 Verify your plugin doesn't crash.
+-   Optionally specify plugin config data using the `--config` flag.

 # Samples & Recipes